hipe/tmx/zerk/doc/issues/051-the-operator-branch-structure-pattern.md

 ## document meta

+  - #pending-rename: we sorta want to rename this "operator branch theory" (maybe)

   - #history-A: in this selfsame commit we refactor a problematic method name (and indeed whole interface) to make use of the standard interface